DevKhalyd/rg_portfolio/README.md

+# What to do before to launch the new version?
+(Personal Notes)

+Basically Run the tests and if everything is ok, then launch the new version

 # TODO

-- Add a visualization icon of who many user has seen my website (Firebase)

 - Add some accesibility for android and ios platforms

 # Last Part

 Merge the develop branch to master

-# Next Version (Not on this version)

-Update the Tabs with cubit

-# What to do before to launch the new version?

-Basically Run the tests and if everything is ok, then launch the new version

 # Commands